rchereji/plot2DO/README.md

 ## plot2DO: Plot 2D Occupancies

 **plot2DO** is an R package for computing and visualizing the two-dimensional (2D) occupancies.
-Instead of using the typical one-dimensional (1D) occupancy/coverage, obtained by stacking all the mapped reads regardless of their lengths, we show the relative occupancy given by DNA fragments of specific lengths in a matrix form.
+Instead of using the typical one-dimensional (1D) occupancy/coverage, obtained by stacking all the mapped reads regardless of their lengths, it is more informative to compute the relative occupancy given by DNA fragments of specific lengths in a matrix form.

 ## Download
 To download this package you can use the Github user interface and just click the **Download** button.
 If you want to download the package from the terminal, then you need to install first a *`git`* client of your choice, using the package manager that is available for your system.
 For example, in Ubuntu or other Debian-based distributions of Linux, you can use *`apt-get`*: